sktime/mentoring/internships/projects_2026.md

 Contributor Guide: https://github.com/sktime/pytorch-forecasting/blob/main/CONTRIBUTING.md

 ### 1. Foundation Models
+Complete integrations of pre-trained models and foundation models in `pytorch-forecasting`: [pytorch-forecasting#1959](https://github.com/sktime/pytorch-forecasting/issues/1959)

+#### Difficulty: Advanced
-* mature and complete integrations of pre-trained models and foundation models in `sktime` and `pytorch-forecasting`: See issue [sktime#7598](https://github.com/sktime/sktime/issues/6177) and [pytorch-forecasting#1959](https://github.com/sktime/pytorch-forecasting/issues/1959)
+* mature and complete integrations of pre-trained models and foundation models in `sktime` and `pytorch-forecasting`: [pytorch-forecasting#1959](https://github.com/sktime/pytorch-forecasting/issues/1959)
 * layer integration with `pytorch-forecasting` and `scikit-base`.
 * interfacing a 3rd party foundation model from the umbrella issue
 * Create new `DataModule`, `Model` and `pkg` layer specifically for foundation models for `pytorch-forecasting-v2`.